dhall-lang/dhall-lang/standard/types.md

 ### Variables

-You can infer the type of a variable by looking up the variable's type in the
+Infer the type of a variable by looking up the variable's type in the context:
-context:

     Γ ⊢ T : k